AriFordsham/GHCWiki/continuous-integration.md

 Cons

 - Security is low on PR builds unless we spend further effort to sandbox builds properly.
+Moreover, even with sandboxing, Jenkins security record is troublesome.
 - Jenkins is well known to be time consuming to set up.
 - Additional time spent setting up servers.
 - Additional time spent maintaining servers.